 Beyond Fines: The Black Points System

 You won’t only get a fine when you break the traffic rules.
 The UAE has a black points system, where you receive black points for your traffic violations.
 The maximum amount of points you’re allowed to have is 24 — if you exceed that limit, you may be banned from driving any type of vehicle for one year.
 Each traffic violation has a different amount of black points assigned to it.
 Intoxicated or drunk driving for example will give you 24 points immediately.
 If you’re caught speeding, you’ll get twelve points and running a red light will get you eight.
-You can find a full list of the traffic violations on the website of the Abu Dhabi Police.
 The black points you receive have a validity of one year.
 After that, they are deleted from the system and you start out with a blank slate again.

 The Declining Number of Road Accidents